Station 36 - Delridge/Harbor Island

-Station 36 houses one engine company (E36), the department's Tunnel Rescue Unit, and, because of its proximity to Elliott Bay and surrounding industrial sites, the marine specialty unit designated to serve the south end of Seattle.
+Station 36 houses one engine company (E36), the department's Tunnel Rescue Unit, and, because of its proximity to Elliott Bay and surrounding industrial sites, the marine specialty unit designated to serve Seattle's south end.
 The marine specialty unit provides specialized equipment and trained personnel to respond to marine fires and emergencies.

-As one of the newer stations in the system, Station 36 is in generally fair condition, but requires some minor seismic retrofits to meet current earthquake safety standards.
+As one of the newer stations in the system, Station 36 was in generally fair condition, but required some minor seismic retrofits to meet current earthquake safety standards.

 About the Project

-As a seismic and safety upgrade station, Station 36 requires additional seismic bracing to meet current earthquake safety codes.
+As a seismic and safety upgrade station, Station 36's roof to wall connections were reworked to meet current seismic structural codes.

-Also, an addition to the north side will provide bunk spaces, an ADA accessible restroom and a dayroom area.
-The existing south side of the building will be reconfigured for a new physical training room, storage for the firefighters' protective bunker gear and a new decontamination space.
-A new power service and an upgrade to the mechanical system is also included in the remodel work.
+Also, an addition to the north side was built to provide bunk spaces, an ADA accessible restroom and a dayroom area.
+The existing south side of the building became a new physical training room, storage for the firefighters' protective bunker gear and a new decontamination space.
+A new power service and an upgrade to the mechanical system was also included in the remodel work.

-During construction, the station is relocated to an interim facility near the current site to ensure continued fire and emergency medical response to the neighborhoods served by Fire Station 36.
+During construction, the station was relocated to an interim facility near the current site to ensure continued fire and emergency medical response to the neighborhoods served by Fire Station 36.

 Planned Station Features

 - Bay space for two apparatus, including marine specialty unit

 - Decontamination/clean room